-The T.C.
-Math Center Peer Tutor opportunity encourages, promotes and fosters students' independent learning and academic achievement in math courses.
+The ACHS Math Center Peer Tutor opportunity encourages, promotes and fosters students' independent learning and academic achievement in math courses.
 The typical duties of a Math Center Peer Tutor include:

-- Participating in training sessions.
-Peer tutors attend a six-week training session in which students are taught tutoring techniques to assist learners in developing a deeper understanding of mathematics as well as techniques for working with students who may have gaps in learning. - Providing academic support to fellow students and communicating an enthusiasm for mathematics. - Regularly meeting with individuals and small groups to work collaboratively on classwork/homework problems, course content, transfer tasks and study for unit exams. - Conducting outreach with the school environment to promote student use of the T.C.
-Williams Math Center.
+Participating in training sessions.
+Peer tutors attend a training session in which students are taught tutoring techniques to assist learners in developing a deeper understanding of mathematics as well as techniques for working with students who may have gaps in learning.

+- Providing academic support to fellow students and communicating an enthusiasm for mathematics. - Regularly meeting with individuals and small groups to work collaboratively on classwork/homework problems, course content, transfer tasks and study for unit exams. - Conducting outreach with the school environment to promote student use of the ACHS Math Center.
-Elective Credits: 0.5-1 School Level: High School

-Grade: 10, 11, 12 Co-Requisites:

-$\label{eq:Pre-Calculus} \mbox{ Pre-Calculus, AP Statistics or AP Calculus AB or AP Calculus}$

-BC
+Interested students will need to submit an application with math teacher recommendation to the teacher coordinating the ACHS Math Center.
+Elective Credits: 0.5-1 School Level: High School Grade: 10, 11, 12 Length: full year Prerequisites: Application and acceptance to tutoring program Co-Requisites: Pre-Calculus, AP Statistics or AP Calculus AB or AP Calculus BC